esl/elixirconf-eu-jekyll/_talks/Building-a-minesweeper-game-from-scratch.md

 ---
 <p>This talk is not only about building the game Minesweeper from scratch but also to make coding with Elixir a fun experience.
+ <br /> <br />
  For a newbie, functional programming can get quite challenging.
-So, to make things enjoyable, I will use Phoenix LiveView interestingly and build a game in under 40 minutes.
-I will also talk about the difficulties I encountered while adopting Elixir, how I overcame it utilising various resources and talk about where to look for some tips and tricks.</p>
+So, to make things enjoyable, Madhushree will use Phoenix LiveView and build a game in under 40 minutes.  <br /> <br />Madhushree will also talk about the difficulties she encountered while adopting Elixir, how she overcame them, utilising various resources and where to look for some tips and tricks.</p>